JSpeedie/G2ME-legacy/README.md

 TheBestPlayer  AGoodPlayer  1791.9  247.5  0.060000  3-2  28/3/2018  example1
 ```

-* Creating a pr of all the players in the system
+* Creating a ranking of all the players in the system

 ```
 $ G2ME -O